About Our Awards

 The '49 Club is the highest honor that can be bestowed on an EATA member.
 It recognizes members whose contributions have been significant, substantial and long-standing.

-The Henry Schein award was first given in 1984.
 It is given to a secondary school AT who has outstanding contributions to the profession.

 David Moyer Award